pacifiquerubasha/100DaysJavascript/DAY56/AyncMedium.md

 # Asynchronous Javascript and the event loop

-Javascript code is run by the javascript engine in collaboration with a runtime environment, which is either a web browser or Nodejs, making it capable to run in almost any kind of device.
-The engine reads and executes the code line by line, or at least that is what used to be the case before Javascript decided to incorporate asynchronous operations.
-The reason for this is because Javascript does not normally allow multithreading(will explore multithreading with Web workers in another paper).
-The problem with the not allowing more than one operation to be run simultanuously is that heavy operations will block the execution of subsequent tasks, resulting in, say, a browser freezing while waiting for the heavy operation to end.
-Async Javascript was introduced to adapt to the situation and overcome the issues that developers were facing.
+The fact that Javascript code is executed by the javascript engine in conjunction with a runtime environment—either a web browser or Nodejs—allows it to run on virtually any device.
+The engine was used to execute the code line by line before Javascript made the decision to include asynchronous operations.
+This is because Javascript typically does not support multithreading.
+Heavy operations will impede the completion of subsequent tasks, causing, for example, a browser to freeze while waiting for the heavy operation to finish, which is the drawback of preventing more than one operation from being carried out simultaneously.
+The development of asynchronous Javascript was an answer to developers' issues and a response to shifting circumstances.

-## How does all this work behind the scenes?
+Because it is run in the background until it is ready to be used, resource-intensive code in asynchronous JavaScript does not impede the execution flow.
+The asynchronous code will not be put back on the stack until it has finished running.

+## What actually occurs beneath the surface in all of this?

-A short analogy might help!
+A brief analogy may be helpful!

 Mary is a Javascript developer.
-She has been invited to a developers conference.
-Our fictional conference has three rooms and once in a room, the door behind you disappears.
-She enters the first room where the registration happens, it has two front doors.
-One that leads out, and the other that leads to a waiting room.
-In this registration room, she will be directed where to go based on her profile.
-If sent out, she is ready for the conference.
-But if sent to the waiting room, more stress, Mary!
-After the decision is made, the next person comes in.
-As for you Mary who is judged not yet ready for the conference, she enters the waiting room and takes a chair.
-In the waiting room, she needs to do the necessary tasks set for herself and once done, there is one front door that leads to the queue room.
-Mary finishes her tasks and gets out of the waiting rooms No work to do, just chill on the queue until she is called.
+She has been invited to a conference for developers.
+There are three rooms in our fictional conference, and once inside, the door behind you disappears.
+She enters the first room, which has two front doors and is where the registration takes place.
+One door leads out, and the other to a lounge area.
+She will be told where to go from this registration room based on her profile.
+She is prepared for the conference if sent out.
+Mary, however, more stress would result if she were sent to the waiting room.
+The next person enters the room after the decision is made.
+Regarding Mary, who is deemed unprepared for the conference, enters the waiting room.
+She must complete the assigned tasks in the waiting room, and when she is done, there is a single front door that leads to the queue room.
+Mary completes her tasks and exits the waiting areas.
+There is no work for her; she can simply relax in the line until she is called.
 By who?
 The conference attendant.
-To go where?
+Where to go?
 Back to the registration desk!
 When?
-As soon as the registration room is empty and she is at the start of the waiting queue! :unamused:
+As soon as the registration room is empty and she is at the start of the waiting queue!: unamused:

-To dive into the core of how Javascript deals with both asynchronous and synchronous code in a program based on our analogy, let's take an example of a simple javascript code and examine how the Javascript engine executes it.
+Let's look at an example of simple code and how the Javascript engine executes it to get down to the core of how Javascript handles both asynchronous and synchronous code in a program.
+This will help us relate the process to the one we used in our analogy.

 ```Javascript